 There is little point in trying to reform the tax system in Britain if we don’t address how Britain’s overseas territories have been turned into offshore boltholes for tax avoiders.
 It is very difficult to be able to hold corporations to employment or environmental regulations in Britain unless countries across Asia, Africa and Latin America are empowered to do the same thing.
 Whether facing systems of unaccountable corporate power, offshoring, bordering or debt, we can’t explain what we now call neoliberalism and all its accompanying inequalities and insecurities, without confronting the aftermath of empire.

-Kojo Koram is a writer and an academic.
-This article is an edited extract from his book Uncommon Wealth: Britain and the Aftermath of Empire.
+This article is an edited extract from Uncommon Wealth: Britain and the Aftermath of Empire.